Xilinx/Alveo-Cards/docs/common-steps.md

 1. An Alveo Programming Cable is necessary to see the U50 in Vivado Hardware Manager
 2. The Alveo Programming Cable is shown in Figure 3 in UG1377: [UG1377 V1.1](https://www.xilinx.com/support/documentation/boards_and_kits/accelerator-cards/ug1377-alveo-programming-cable-user-guide.pdf)
 3. Follow the directions in UG1377 to connect the Alveo Programming Cable between a computer and the card.
-    1. Pages 1-13
+    a.
+Pages 1-13
-    2. Often the debug machine is a windows laptop
+    b.
+Often the debug machine is a windows laptop
 4. Open Vivado hardware manager
 5. Tools → Auto connect
 6.  `set_property PARAM.FREQUENCY 1000000 [current_hw_target]`
 7. The xu50\_0 should show as below:

   ![HW Manager](./images/initial_connection.png)

 8. If the device shows up in Vivado HW Manager follow [AR 71757](https://www.xilinx.com/support/answers/71757.html) to revert the card back to the golden image
 9. Otherwise the FPGA is not working, post on the [Xilinx forums](https://forums.xilinx.com/t5/Alveo-Accelerator-Cards/bd-p/alveo)

 For the U200/U250/U280: